 - A cheat sheet.
 For example, if you were in the fitness niche, a cheat sheet might provide a 90-day training schedule.
 Or for the web design niche, it might provide attractive color code combinations.

 There are plenty more.
-In fact, here’s a comprehensive list of 21 ideas for content upgrades to grow your email list you can download for free.
+In fact, here’s a comprehensive list of 21 content upgrade ideas you can download for FREE.
 I can practically guarantee you’ll find several here you won’t have even thought of.

 (See what I did there?!)